HSun981/pulpy-joss/paper.md

 ![pypulseq](https://github.com/jonbmartin/sigpyrf-joss/blob/main/pulseq-sigpy_cropped.png)

-| First TR of a GRE pulse sequence with SigPy-designed SLR excitation
+| First TR of a GRE pulse sequence created in Pulseq (cite) with SigPy-designed SLR excitation
 pulse.
-Magnitude of the TB = 4 SLR pulse is plotted in the ‘RF mag’ plot, middle left. |
+Magnitude of the TB = 4 , 90 degree SLR pulse is plotted in the ‘RF mag’ plot, middle left. |

 We also envision SigPy.RF may be utilized for replicability and reproducibility studies, allowing for standardized conventions for RF pulses to be used across studies.
 The package could also serve as a hands-on teaching aid for MRI faculty and students.
 We have developed [several tutorials](https://github.com/jonbmartin/sigpy-rf-tutorials), which are accessible to a wide audience with minimal prior MRI knowledge.